s3r3t0/sereto/docs/getting_started/settings.md

 # Settings

-To view the current settings, including defaults, use the command `sereto settings view`.
+To view the current settings, including defaults, use the command `sereto settings show`.
 To edit the settings in `EDITOR`, run `sereto settings edit`.

 ## Minimal settings